jhpark0012/Sleep-Classification/README.md

-# Sleep Stage Classification with Accelerometer Data in Apple Watch
+# Sleep Stage Classification with Accelerometer Data from Apple Watch

 ## Period
 23.07.01 ~ 23.08.31